syncfusion-content/typescript-docs/TypeScript/Autocomplete/Validation.md

 ---
 layout: post
-title: Validation in AutoComplete widget
+title: Validation in TypeScript AutoComplete widget
-description: How to use jQuery validation for the AutoComplete.
+description: How to use jQuery validation for the TypeScript AutoComplete control.
 platform: TypeScript
 control: AutoComplete
 documentation: ug
 keywords: ejautocomplete, autocomplete widget, autocomplete ui, ej autocomplete
 ---

-## Validation
+## Validation in TypeScript AutoComplete

 You can validate the Autocomplete value on form submission by applying “validationRules” and “validationMessage” to the Autocomplete.